- 28

 Step 2: Update Dependencies

-- Update all libraries to versions compatible with your target Java version
+- Update all libraries to versions that support the target Java version

 - Replace Java EE APIs with Jakarta EE equivalents

-- Update build tools (Maven/Gradle) to the latest versions
+- Update Build Tools (Maven/Gradle) to the latest version

 Step 3: Fix Code